numbbo/coco/README.md

 or `easy_install setuptools` should do the job.

+#### Python crashes under Ubuntu Linux
+At the moment, we experience some problems with the installation of the python module of Coco under Ubuntu linux (see https://github.com/numbbo/coco/issues/317).
+We are working on a fix.

+### Matlab

+#### `build-matlab` crashes under Linux
+Also the Matlab wrapper does not always work under linux with the current code: an issue is filed for the Ubuntu operating system at https://github.com/numbbo/coco/issues/318
+#### SMA-EMOA example does not compile under Mac
+With the more complex SMS-EMOA example, also an issue is known under Mac (https://github.com/numbbo/coco/issues/308).
+The problem is related to the compilation of the external C++ hypervolume calculation in hv.cpp.
+This issue is less critical as the example experiment runs under all Mac OSX machines with Matlab, that we tried.

 Details
 -------
 - The C code features an object oriented implementation, where the